ShadrackAdwera/Docker/README.md

 $ docker stop container-name
 `

 * Delete an image and all the layers inside that image.
-However you can only remove an image if it is not being used by an container; that includes the stopped containers.
+However you can only remove an image if it is not being used by a container; that includes the stopped containers.

 `
-$ docker rmi image-id
+$ docker rm image-id
 `

 * Delete a container